ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/outliering/one_sided_winsorisation/technical_specification.md

 Fields of type "Any" shall be of the same type as the corresponding input fields as the values shall be the same in both input and output records.
-Unless otherwise specified, the fields above must be fully populated.
+Unless otherwise specified, the fields above shall be fully populated.

 ## 4.0 Method